chilicoder/study-wpm-workbook/README.md

 ![fig66][WysockiFig66]
 [WysockiFig66]: https://github.com/chilicoder/study-wpm-workbook/blob/master/images/wisocki-fig-6-6.png "Work package assignment sheet"

+> Never saw the value from such tables.

 ##Monitor & Control a TPM Project
 Here are some of the reporting tools:
 * Current period reports